The English Language Question

 So I’m gonna live in my head” -Hazlett

-Recommended Reading for Orthodox Christians (Updated, Halloween 2025)
+Recommended Reading for Orthodox Christians (Updated, Καθαρά Δευτέρα 2026)

-Lately I find myself being asked, “what should I read?” and so here is my attempt at what I think Eastern Orthodox Christians living in Canada should read.
-This list is not exhaustive, and if there is anything anyone reading this thinks should be added, please let me know.
+Lately, I find myself being asked, “What should I read?” and so here is my attempt at what I think Eastern Orthodox Christians living in Canada should read.
+This list is not exhaustive; if anyone reading this thinks anything should be added, please let me know.

 Άλήθεια Έλληνική: The Authority of the Greek Old Testament by Catherine Brown Tkacz